-Ryfylke's three most famous attractions are the Lysefjord, the Preikestolen (Pulpit Rock) and Kjerag.
+Ryfylke's most famous attractions are Lysefjorden, Preikestolen and Kjerag.
 As you travel the scenic road you will discover picnic areas set in beautiful surroundings, and cultural monuments that are centuries or even thousands of years old.

 From Sauda and Allmannajuvet the journey continues to Røldal.
 The road over Saudafjellet, which takes you through a varied landscape and a 900-metre high mountain pass, was completed in 1960.
-The scenery is magnificent and parts of the road are quite narrow, so please take your time.
+The scenery is magnificent and parts of the road are quite narrow.
+So please take your time.
 Saudafjellet pass, on Rv.
-520 between Hellandsbygd and Røldal, is closed in the winter when the snow can pile up to five–six metres thick!
+520 is closed in the winter when the snow can pile up to six metres thick.
 During winter use the alternative route Sand–Røldal along Rv.
-13, where freely grazing goats may share your road.
+13. Along the way you can have a stop at the rest area by the Flesefossen waterfall.

 This summer route is part of the Fjord Road from Sandnes in the south, through Hardanger and Vikafjellet, and northwards to Førde.
 The Fjord Road comprises two additional Norwegian Scenic Routes: Hardanger and Gaularfjell.